fno2010/alto-multipart/motivation.md

 # Use Cases {#usage}

-We take the following potential use cases which may benefit from the multipart query service.
+The following use cases can benefit from the multipart query service.

 ## Simple Batch Query